MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/web-api-conditional-operations-sample-csharp.md

 This sample demonstrates how to perform conditional operations using [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] Customer Engagement Web API and C#.

 > [!NOTE]
->  This sample implements the Dynamics 365 operations and console output detailed in [Web API Conditional Operations Sample](web-api-conditional-operations-sample.md) and uses the common C# constructs described in [Web API Samples (C#)](web-api-samples-csharp.md).
+>  This sample implements the Dynamics 365 for Customer Engagement operations and console output detailed in [Web API Conditional Operations Sample](web-api-conditional-operations-sample.md) and uses the common C# constructs described in [Web API Samples (C#)](web-api-samples-csharp.md).

 <a name="bkmk_Prereqs"></a>
 ## Prerequisites